2

 That slugging percentage is what actually gives this card much of its value.

-Originally, Topps listed his slugging percentage for the 1987 as 618 (missing the decimal point) on the back of the card.
+Originally, Topps listed his slugging percentage for the 1987 season on the back of the card as 618 (missing the decimal point).

-The error was corrected and most versions of this card are seen with the .618 slugging percentage instead.
+Eventually, Topps corrected the error, and most versions of this card have a .618 slugging percentage instead.

-Those "618" error cards are much more rare and valuable than the other.
+Those "618" error cards are much more rare and valuable.

 1991 Topps #270 Mark McGwire Baseball Card